code-and-effect/codeandeffect.com/pages/consulting/discover-and-plan.md

 title: Discover and Plan
 titletext: "Your expertise + our expertise = the right software for your association"
 permalink: "/discover-and-plan/"
+subtext: false
+bullets:
-subtext: "Discover and Plan is a structured, collaborative process that identifies, prioritizes, and costs out your association software requirements.
-Even if you are only able to describe what you need in high-level terms, or are non-technical, that's no problem.
-Your expertise in your association’s needs, combined with ours in association software development means we will make a plan to build exactly what your organization needs."
+- Discover and Plan is a structured, collaborative process that identifies, prioritizes, and budgets software requirements.
+- A short, fast process with many feedback opportunities.
+- You don't need to do any planning in advance.

 description: Discover and Plan is a structured, repeatable process that identifies, prioritizes, and costs out custom software requirements.
 show_jump_processes: true
 ---